aptech/docs/docs/CR-svds.rst

     :param x: NxP matrix or K-dimensional array where the last two dimensions are NxP, whose singular values are to be computed.
     :type x: matrix or array

-    :return s: where the last two dimensions are :math:`min(N,P)x1`, the singular values of *x* arranged in descending order.
+    :return s: singular values of *x* arranged in descending order, the last two dimensions are :math:`min(N,P)x1`.

     :rtype s: min(N,P)x1 vector or K-dimensional array